misav90/portfolio-project-1/README.md

 ## footer

-### The footer consists of the adress of the company office/showroom aswell as three Social media links (Twitter, Facebook and Instagram)
+### The footer consists of the adress of the company office/showroom as well as three Social media links (Twitter, Facebook and Instagram).
+These open in a new tab.

 ![footer2](https://user-images.githubusercontent.com/73398555/128965939-750c0f5c-c0ac-4b7c-a854-fdb199d11aed.JPG)